-Looking for information about gardens was once again the primary driver of visitors to the website.
-The weekly e-newsletters are an increasingly popular source of information, different audiences focus on different social media channels and our library of videos, both about our gardens and created to illustrate our beneficiary partners continues to be popular with an audience with a strong international element.
+On the website, looking for information about gardens was once again the primary activity.
+Additionally, our weekly e-newsletters are an increasingly popular source of information.
+There is widespread engagement with our social media channels, while on YouTube, our library of videos, most of which feature our gardens, but some created to illustrate our beneficiary partnerships, continues to be popular with a strongly international audience.